-What to do: Take a leaf of the plantain and crush it up.
+Take a leaf of the plantain and crush it up.
 The best way to do this is by chewing it.
 Really.
-(Obviously you should be confident you have the correct plant before putting something in your mouth!)
+(Obviously, you should be confident you have the correct plant before putting something in your mouth!)
 Then place the crushed/chewed up leaf on your bugbite.
 A few minutes later, voila, no inflammation or itching!

 This works best if you apply it as soon as possible after a bug bite.
 But that shouldn’t be too hard because plantain plants are everywhere bugs are.